jstrait/wavefile/README.markdown

 * **Can read `smpl` chunk data from files that contain this kind of chunk.** Thanks to [@henrikj242](https://github.com/henrikj242) for providing the base implementation.
 * Errors raised by `Reader.new` when attempting to read an invalid file are improved to provide more detail about why the file is invalid.
 * **Bug Fix**: Fixed off-by-one error in the maximum allowed value for `Format#sample rate`.
+* **Bug Fix**: The master RIFF chunk size for files written by the gem will now include padding bytes written for child chunks in the count of total bytes.

 For changes in previous versions, visit <https://github.com/jstrait/wavefile/releases>.